 Demand response programs (sometimes referred to as DR) support energy efficiency through changing the amount and timing for the demand for energy.
-During peak use hours or seasons, like on hot summer days or freezing winter days, the power grid can have difficulty providing all of the energy that customers need.
+During peak use hours or seasons, typically during the hot summer season (and sometimes freezing winter days), the power grid can have difficulty providing all of the energy that customers need.
 Climate change contributes greatly to the more extreme temperatures and weather conditions, which cause strains on the power grid.

 Demand response programs can shift the amount and time of energy demand from customers (whether they are residential, commercial, agricultural, or industrial) who voluntarily opt in.
 This strategy allows customers to receive notice before forecasted peak usage hours (referred to as an “event”) and their thermostat, water heater, or other equipment would automatically adjust.
 Customers can also typically choose to opt out of an event.

 Why would a customer want to join a demand response program?
 Customers can receive incentives in the form of cash payment, bill credit, or other means.
 Some demand response programs are managed by utilities providers, while independent commercial entities can also offer programs.
 Customers who are a part of larger groups like for multifamily buildings can generate revenue by reducing peak electricity demand.

 Below are some examples from utilities providers with demand response programs: